-The VCS SQL Server agent requires that you create two volumes, one for the SQL Server data and the other for the registry replication information.
+The VCS agent for SQL Server requires that you create two volumes, one for the SQL Server data and the other for the registry replication information.

 If you use SQL Server FILESTREAM, create additional volumes for the FILESTREAM-enabled database objects.